cosmic-utils/web-apps/README.md

 ### Building

 **NOTE:** Before installation you should build binary file.

+### Build prerequisites

+Before compilation please add needed dependencies to your system, or make sure they are installed.

+- pkg-config
+- libssl-dev

+for Pop OS you can install them via this command:

+`sudo apt install pkg-config libssl-dev`

-Run this command and after it, you will be able to install app.
+**Run** this command and after it, you will be able to install app.

 `just`